Date last updated [●] December 2022

 In the course of their activities, Roularta Media Group (located at Meiboomlaan 33, 8800 Roeselare, registered in the Crossroads Bank for Enterprises with number 0434.278.896) and its subsidiaries (hereinafter collectively "Roularta", "we", "us") use personal data from our customers, prospective customers, participants in our events (e.g. competitions, quizzes, campaigns, etc.), visitors to our websites and apps, as well as personal data from our suppliers.
 It is important to us that we only use this personal data in accordance with applicable law.

 2. Collection of personal data

-By ‘personal data’ we mean data that relate to an identifiable person (i) that you give us, or (ii) that we assign to you for the use of our products and services, or (iii) that we obtain through the use of our products and services, or (iv) that we have received through third parties.
+By 'personal data' we mean data relating to an identified or identifiable natural person that (i) you give to us yourself (ii) we assign to you for the use of our products and services (iii) we obtain through the use of our products and services (iv) we have received through third parties.

-Certain personal data must be explicitly communicated, such as when taking out a subscription, purchasing products, using some parts of a website or app, registering for an event, participating in a competition or promotion, or the creation of a user account or registration.
-These data are deemed to have been provided to us voluntarily.
+Certain personal data must be explicitly communicated to us by you such as for taking out a subscription, purchasing products, using some parts of a website or app, registering for an event, participating in a competition or promotion or creating a user account or registration.

 Depending on the service used, these may include the following categories of personal data: